Olshansk/docusaurus-plugin-chat-page/README.md

-# Docusaurus Plugin Chat Page
+# Docusaurus Plugin Chat Page <!-- omit in toc -->

 **AI-powered documentation assistant for your Docusaurus site** 🤖